Content Strategy, Lean Agile Development

-PROBLEM STATEMENT #1: How might we structure editorial content to allow the user to easily navigate through the experience and still preserve the creative vision?
+Problem #1: How might we structure editorial content to allow the user to easily navigate through the experience and still preserve the creative vision?